iCliniq Logo

 • Impaired Speech:

-Due to tongue-tie, the child may not be able to pronounce certain sounds, which can later affect their speech and overall school performance.
+Due to tongue-tie, the child may be unable to pronounce certain sounds, which can later affect their speech and overall school performance.

 • Poor Oral Hygiene:

-Because of tongue-tie, it may be difficult to sweep away the food debris sticking on from the teeth contributing to tooth decay or plaque formation resulting in a condition known as gingivitis.
+Because of the tongue tie, it may be difficult to sweep away food debris stuck to the teeth, contributing to tooth decay or plaque formation, which results in a condition known as gingivitis.

 Conclusion:

 There is no particular way to prevent tongue-tie, but early diagnosis and treatment are key to a child's recovery.
 Most babies recover completely without any treatment.
-But in severe cases, when not treated, the child may not be able to breastfeed.
-Poor breastfeeding can lead to inadequate nutrition.
+However, in severe cases, when not treated, the child may not be able to breastfeed, which can lead to inadequate nutrition.

 Frequently Asked Questions